Resources

 Key Allies

 The YWCA of Asheville provides programming and advocacy to eliminate racism and empower women.
-Get involved by registering for a Racial Justice Workshop, Joining the 21 Day Social and Racial Justice Challenge or participating in April’s Stand Against Racism Campaign.
+Get involved by learning more here.

 Get involved: To learn more about the YWCA’s racial justice work, contact racialjustice@ywcaofasheville.org.